kaiyanyeo/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should be able to specify storage file path.
+5. Should load within 5 seconds of opening the file.
-6. Should come with user guide for new users.
+6. Should have a security system to prevent unauthorised access.

 ## Appendix D : Glossary